-In addition to the activities discussed in "Results Overview," the following dispositions and property openings affected our income from unconsolidated entities in the comparative periods:
+In addition to the activities discussed in "Results Overview," the following acquisitions, dispositions and property openings affected our income from unconsolidated entities in the comparative periods:

-• On March 25, 2010, Gallerie Commerciali Italia, or GCI, one of our European joint ventures in which we hold a 49% ownership interest, opened Catania, a 642,000 square foot shopping center in Sicily, Italy.

-- On March 2, 2010, GCI opened Argine, a 300,000 square foot shopping center in Naples, Italy. - On July 9, 2009, Chelsea Japan Company, Ltd., the joint venture which operates the Japanese Premium Outlets in which we have a 40% ownership interest, opened Ami Premium Outlets located in Ami, Japan.
+- On May 28, 2010, we acquired an additional interest of approximately 19% in Houston Galleria, located in Houston, Texas thereby increasing our interest from 31.5% to 50.4%. - On April 29, 2010, Gallerie Commerciali Italia, or GCI, one of our European joint ventures in which we hold a 49% ownership interest, sold its 40% interest in Porta di Roma for €71 million. - On March 25, 2010, GCI opened Catania, a 642,000 square foot shopping center in Sicily, Italy. - On March 2, 2010, GCI opened Argine, a 300,000 square foot shopping center in Naples, Italy. - On July 9, 2009, Chelsea Japan Company, Ltd., the joint venture which operates the Japanese Premium Outlets in which we have a 40% ownership interest, opened Ami Premium Outlets located in Ami, Japan.

-For the purposes of the following comparison between the three months ended March 31, 2010, and 2009, the above transactions are referred to as the "property transactions."
+For the purposes of the following comparison between the six months ended June 30, 2010 and 2009, the above transactions are referred to as the "property transactions."
 In the following discussions of our results of operations, "comparable" refers to properties open and operating throughout the periods in both 2010 and 2009.

-Three Months Ended March 31, 2010 vs. Three Months Ended March 31, 2009
+Three Months Ended June 30, 2010 vs. Three Months Ended June 30, 2009